Skip to content

 Control Objective

-Standard Format: [the what] [the action] [the why]
+Recommended Format: [the what] [the action] [the why]

 Required Evidence

 Required Evidence specifies the artifacts needed to verify that a control is operating effectively.
 The evidence is the output of the control operationalization.
-It should be detailed explicitly and uniformly, with the goal for the AI Control Checks to accurately assess compliance with the control objectives.

-- [Type of evidence]
+Recommended Format: [Type of evidence]

 Example: